New code definition

 Additional setup and recommendations

-Make sure to follow the recommendations about the code checkout.
+Make sure to follow the recommendations about the Checked-out code.

 We also recommend completing your merges using the fast-forward option without a merge commit; examples include GitHub’s squash and merge or rebase and merge options.
 That way, blame for merged commits will always have a more recent commit date.